mwdempse/Probability-Models-for-Economic-Decisions/README.md

 Convert the Excel spreadsheet code into an R package.

-Raw code files seek to recreate the figures in the book one to one.
+Raw code files seeks to recreate the figures in the book one to one.
 While clean files recreate the spirit of the figures in a reproducible manner.